OlehKulykov/FayeCpp/README.md

 ### Patch
-For Android and Windows build with [Libwebsockets] you need to apply patch:
+For Android build with [Libwebsockets] you need to apply patch:
 ```sh
 cd libwebsockets
 git apply < ../libwebsockets_h.patch